burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Technical Differences between C and C++

-Many times, in the past, people stated that C++ and C are different.
-Let's take a look at what it means concretely.
-All differences are pretty subtle, but there are plenty of them.
+Many times in the past, people stated that C++ and C are different.
+Let's take a concrete look at what it means.
+All the differences are pretty subtle, but there are plenty of them.
 The text below covers the difference between C99 and classical C++03.

 ----